Top of Page

 Please visit our Application Procedures page for a list of all important application dates

 Upon confirmation that the application is complete, and the applicant meets the minimum admission requirements, the application will be sent to the Committee on Admissions for review.
-Selected applicants will be invited for an in person interview at the Tampa Bay Regional Campus.
-Interview dates can be found here.
+Applicants will be notified of their status October 31 or January 9, depending on when they apply.
+Submitting applications before October is highly recommended.

 Yes.
 But applications will not be reviewed until all required items are properly submitted.